 This is to certify that:

-Name] of [Address]

-s permitted, subject to the conditions set out below, to have and use an electrified fence on:
+is permitted, subject to the conditions set out below, to have and use an electrified fence on:

 [Address]

-from20 and until this permit is transferred or cancelled.
+from 20 and until this permit is transferred or cancelled.

-Approved By:

-Name:Position

-Date:/

-Conditions of Permit- The holder of the permit must- (b) display the permit in a prominent position on the land or premises on which the electrified fence has been erected; (c) upon the request of a Building Surveyor produce to him or her the permit; (d) within 14 days of a change in the ownership or occupation of the land or premises in respect of which the permit has been granted, notify the CEO in writing of the details of that change or those changes; (e) obtain the written consent of the local government prior to the commencement of any alteration, addition or other work relating to or affecting the electrified fence; and (f) comply with AS/NZS 3016:2002 Electrical installations - Electric security fences.
-Transfer by Endorsement This permit is transferred to [Name] of [Address]
+The holder of the permit must-

+- (b) display the permit in a prominent position on the land or premises on which the electrified fence has been erected; - (c) upon the request of a Building Surveyor produce to him or her the permit; - (d) within 14 days of a change in the ownership or occupation of the land or premises in respect of which the permit has been granted, notify the CEO in writing of the details of that change or those changes; - (e) obtain the written consent of the local government prior to the commencement of any alteration, addition or other work relating to or affecting the electrified fence; and - (f) comply with AS/NZS 3016:2002 Electrical installations Electric security fences.
-from and including the date of this endorsement.

-Approved By:

-Name:Position

-Date:/